 Non-regular workers earned only 57% as much per hour as regular workers in 2010 (although the gap is narrowed to 13% after adjusting for differences in individual characteristics, such as gender, education, tenure, occupation and age).
 Consequently, more than a quarter of full-time workers in Korea earn less than two-thirds of the median wage, the highest proportion in the OECD area, with negative implications for equity.
 Moreover, non-regular workers receive less coverage by the social insurance system.
 The negative consequences of dualism are exacerbated by the lack of mobility between non-regular and regular employment.
-The forces driving dualism, as well as policies to reverse it, are analysed in Chapter 3.
+The forces driving dualism, as well as policies to reverse it, are analysed in the 2012 OECD Economic Survey of Korea.